dear —,

-or to ask it differently: did a spiritual jerusalem cease to exist with the creation of the jewish state? did the state of israel swallow the spiritual city that for millennia has carried our dream that the world have a geo-psychic center, a nodal point of holiness? and if the spiritual jerusalem still exists in the collective human heart, are we at liberty to consign it to the harsh realities of our age, declare it ancillary or unreachable? are we at liberty not to renew the deep jerusalem of the ages in new visions, new forms?
+To say it as directly as I can, the predicating question for these photographs is this: does Jerusalem still deserve our Jewish longing?
+Or to ask it otherwise: did a spiritual Jerusalem cease to exist with the creation of the Jewish state?
+Did the state of Israel swallow the spiritual city that for millennia has carried our dream that the world have a geo-psychic center, a nodal point of holiness?
+And if the spiritual Jerusalem does still exist in the collective human heart, are we at liberty to consign it to the harsh realities of our age, declare it ancillary or unreachable?
+Are we at liberty not to renew the deep Jerusalem of the ages in new visions, new forms?

-let me be more specific: am i wrong to say that the distinguishing feature of the spiritual jerusalem is everything it lacks? it seems to me that the holiness of the spiritual jerusalem is precisely that it does not belong to the dominion of war, and its affluence owes to the scarcity of certain illusions. it lacks, for example, the illusion that freedom is a prize or a spoil or a belligerent extraction, or that victory brings freedom, or that freedom stands to be “secured” by disciplinary regimes that would enforce an equilibrium of mutual loathing. it seems to me that the spiritual jerusalem has lost—has always lacked—fantasies of others’ permanent humiliation. am i wrong to say that a city built around non-oppositional styles of freedom is what hebrew means by a “makom” or a “place” in a sacred sense? i hasten to say that the spiritual jerusalem is not the place of the western wall, or the temple mount, or the holy sepulcher or the rock under the dome. rather it is migratory—much as the holy of holies, wherever it once was, is the desire-filled space between a word’s singularity and its plurality, a space of magnetic desire between one holy thing and all of them, where holiness gathers not to settle but to disperse.
+Let me be more specific: am I wrong to say that the distinguishing feature of the spiritual Jerusalem is everything it lacks?
+It seems to me that the holiness of the spiritual Jerusalem is precisely that it does not belong to the dominion of war, and its affluence owes to the scarcity of certain illusions.
+It lacks, for example, the illusion that freedom is a prize or a spoil or a belligerent extraction, or that victory brings freedom, or that freedom stands to be “secured” by disciplinary regimes that would enforce an equilibrium of mutual loathing.
+It seems to me that the spiritual Jerusalem has lost—has always lacked—fantasies of others’ permanent humiliation.
+Am I wrong to say that a city built around non-oppositional styles of freedom is what Hebrew means by a “makom” or a “place” in a sacred sense?
+The spiritual Jerusalem is not the place of the western wall, or the Temple Mount, or the holy sepulcher or the rock under the dome.
+Rather it is migratory—much as the Holy of Holies, wherever it once was, is the desire-filled space between a word’s singularity and its plurality, a space of magnetic desire between one holy thing and all of them, where holiness gathers not to settle but to disperse.

-you say, correctly i think, that poetry is the situation in which we feel meaning resisting language. you contrast this against the situation—call it prose—in which meaning submits to language, or language manages to accommodate meaning. i find this approach to poetry useful with regard to these photographs of mine, made in geo-spatial jerusalem of the spiritual jerusalem. they are visions in which meaning is resisting images, disengaging the conventional photographic conceit of predictive previsualization, and also the conceit that photographs enable a sense of mastery or epistemic control over what is shown. it is hard to understand these images, and this is exactly what interests me about them a apropos the problem of release.
+Or to say it better: just as a poem is a process of language—language revealing itself in process, as process—photographs like these seemed to me visions of seeing in process, seeing as process.
+The muse once said to me that poetry is the situation in which we feel meaning resisting language, as against the situation—call it prose—in which meaning submits to language, or language manages to accommodate meaning.
+I find this approach to poetry useful with regard to these photographs of mine, made in geo-spatial Jerusalem of the spiritual Jerusalem.
+They are visions in which meaning is resisting images, disengaging the conventional photographic conceit of predictive previsualization, and also the conceit that photographs enable a sense of mastery or epistemic control over what is shown.
+It is hard to understand these images, and this is exactly what interests me about them a apropos the problem of release.

-you might ask: who will see these photographs? perhaps you will, and perhaps you will not. perhaps there will be others, and perhaps not. do i need to know? i want to believe that a photograph, like other works of art, all by itself participates in—assumes—a special community of beholders, call it an audience, which is at once concrete and transhistorical, existing across languages, across cultures in specific formations and reformations, across time and historical accounts. i want to believe that the mobility of photography as a medium, and the rebellion encoded in these photographs in particular—against ownership and final possession—will establish the imagined community they belong to, audaciously and in advance of the fact. i can’t tell you that i actually do believe this, but i have not forsaken the hope that they do.
+Someone might ask: who are these photographs really for?
+Who will see them?
+I reply: am I responsible to know?
+I want to believe that a photograph, like other works of art, all by itself participates in—assumes—a special community of beholders, call it an audience, which is at once concrete and transhistorical, existing across languages, across cultures in specific formations and reformations, across time and historical accounts.
+I want to believe that the mobility of photography as a medium, and the rebellion encoded in these photographs in particular—against ownership and final possession—will establish the imagined community they belong to, audaciously and in advance of the fact.
+I can’t say that I actually do believe this, but I have not forsaken the hope that they do.

-of course it is true that photographs, like all works of art and all poems, change nothing. seamus heaney is right when he says that no lyric ever stopped a tank, and meir wieseltier may be right to lament that “the world doesn’t read poetry…even the most beautiful poem, even if we plead with it, even if we very much plead with it—it will not agree.” but like a poem, a photograph changes everything when we understand what it actually is. engaged or never engaged, it holds a space for contemplation, specifically for what heaney rightly describes as “the shyest part of our nature”—the part worth going out of one’s way to defend—and, i would say, also the work of mourning that maturation requires. and lest i have been unclear, i want to say forthrightly that my travels left me with profound sadness. this was predictable enough in advance, but it bit in a way i did not expect. the truth is that i have never felt proud to be a jew, but also i never felt ashamed to be one—until this journey. here i must mention hebron specifically, this is the place that i felt wave upon wave of shame. it surprises me that i should feel shame when i am, after all, a jew not from there, with no direct responsibility for the situation there. i am still meditating on the fact that shame should be part of my sadness. it seems that even as i am a jew of the diaspora, palestine vibrates a dimension of longing within me—vibrates me—in a way i cannot explain.
+And lest I have been unclear, I want to say forthrightly that my travels left me with profound sadness.
+This was predictable enough in advance, but it bit in a way I did not expect.
+The truth is that I have never felt proud to be a Jew, but also I never felt ashamed to be one—until this journey.
+Here I must mention Hebron specifically, this is the place that I felt wave upon wave of shame.
+It surprises me that I should feel shame when I am, after all, a Jew not from there, with no direct responsibility for the situation there.
+I am still meditating on the fact that shame should be part of my sadness. it seems that even as I am a Jew of the diaspora, Palestine vibrates a dimension of longing within me—vibrates me—in a way I cannot explain.

-if it is not inappropriate, i will end with a poem, which says things better than i have otherwise said. please put this poem in the dossier i have already given you, to which you did not respond—and to which i expect no response, as we agreed.
+If it is not inappropriate, I will end with a poem, which says things better than I have otherwise said.
+This belongs in the dossier of responses to un-previsualized photographs of the once and future Jerusalem.

 light in the shape of the body of jerusalem